 However, during the last 5 years the engagement of mainstream healthcare with outdoor approaches to therapy have exploded.
 In the UK for example, several programmes have been piloted to provide outdoors experiences by prescription, paid for by the National Health Service.
 These have been extremely successful, leading to results that outperform conventional therapies and pharmacology in both health outcomes and cost efficiency.
 They are now being ‘rolled-out’ to whole regions.

 But providing this kind of service is not easy.
 This is due mainly to the lack of people who can supply safe, professional and effective therapeutic outdoor experiences.

 The positive health economics and proven efficacy of outdoor approaches to mental and physical health challenges means that without doubt demand will continue to increase.
-Given the scale of some of these issues, especially in materially wealthy nations like New Zealand, there is going to be an increased demand for outdoor professionals who can provide safe and effective outdoor therapies.
+Given the scale of some of these issues, especially in materially wealthy nations, there is going to be an increased demand for outdoor professionals who can provide safe and effective outdoor therapies.

 This course aims to help provide those professionals.

 Is it for me?